crrdlx/crrdlx.github.io/README.md

 ## Welcome to the GitHub Pages page for crrdlx

-### I'm new to GitHub and using the following repos to learn about it.
+### I'm new to GitHub and using the following repos to learn about it and open source in general.

 #### Grin Converter